AmberGi/PegasasBaigiamasisDarbas/README.md

 ### Link to the page - [www.pegasas.lt](https://www.pegasas.lt)

 ### **Register**
-- Test 1 (makeNewAccount)
+- Test 1 (testMakeNewAccountWithAlreadyUsedEmail)

-*Try to make new account with existing info*
+*Try to create new account with already used email*
 1. Open register/login;
 2. Click on "Sukurti paskyra";
 3. Input email(gigigi@gmail.com);